 This vibrant salad has the three musketeers of fall veggies: roasted beets, chard, and carrots.
-It also has less than 10 ingredients, making it a cinch to make; with the bold yet simple flavors, it’s even easier to eat.
+It also has fewer than 10 ingredients, making it a cinch to whip together.
+With bold yet simple flavors, it’s even easier to eat.
 For extra flavor, roast the veggies with a tablespoon of honey.

-This colorful salad has a drool-worthy orange-cranberry dressing that balances out the more bitter tasting kale and broccoli rabe.
-Packed with fennel, apple, cranberries, and touch of maple syrup, it's the perfect bowl of all things fall!
+This colorful salad has a drool-worthy orange-cranberry dressing that balances out the more bitter-tasting kale and broccoli rabe.
+Packed with fennel, apple, cranberries, and with a touch of maple syrup, it's the perfect bowl of all things fall.

-Believe it or not, the most awesome thing about this recipe isn’t the beautiful colors or the ingredients.
-(Though both certainly play a part.)
-The highlight is that it takes only 30 minutes to make while the taste (and presentation) seem like you slaved in the kitchen all evening.
-Did we mention it’s pretty darn healthy?
+Believe it or not, the most awesome thing about this recipe isn’t the beautiful colors or the ingredients (though both certainly play a part).
+The highlight is that it takes only 30 minutes to make, while the taste (and presentation) make it seem like you slaved in the kitchen all evening.
+Did we mention it’s pretty damn healthy?

-Made with all-natural ingredients, loaded with produce, and tossed with protein-packed quinoa, this salad brings the power to power lunch.
+Made with natural ingredients, loaded with produce, and tossed with protein-packed quinoa, this salad is the real meaning of a power lunch.
 Try it served alongside (or stuffed in) a small sweet potato with a little bit of cinnamon sprinkled on top.

 A salad made with chips?
 Don’t mind if we do.
-They may be kale chips, but that doesn’t make the taste any less indulgent.
+They may be kale chips, but that doesn’t make the taste (and the crunch) any less satisfying.
 Mixed with bacon, goat cheese, pomegranate, apples, sweet potato, and a few simple spices, the only thing missing is a fork so you can eat it stat.